Skip to content

 .metrics(metric0, metric1, metric2);

-Hiding the aggreagation function
+Hiding the aggregation function

 By default the metric aggregation function is displayed along with the metric label in the chart axis, legend, and tooltips.
 To only render the metric label and hide the aggregation function we can use the hideFunction() method as shown below: